ICR Class 07: Cycle 3 reflection and self-evaluation/assessment; student interests and goal- setting for Cycle 4; Discussing the Basic Information

 Note-taking on Age Discrimination

-Note-taking on a Right to an Education
+Note-taking on the Right to an Education

 And more search engines:

-Google Scholar: Google scholar helps you do a broad or narrow search of articles.
+Google Scholar: Google Scholar helps you do a broad or narrow search of articles.
 It also helps you cite your “references” for APA and “work cited” for MLA!
 You can also get the quick guides to both systems below.

-CORE Research Engine UK: This research search engine claims to be the largest open-access research database in the world giving free access.
+CORE Research Engine UK: This research search engine claims to be the largest open-access research database in the world, giving free access.

 Pingback: Introduction to Communication and Research -Chuo University; Faculty of Law | Stacey Vye's English Education Homepage